-Rezoning requests should not be approved unless the net impacts on public facilities are positive, or unless the negative impacts can be adequately addressed through proffers or some other means.
-A request for rezoning may be turned down even though all fiscal impacts appear to be addressed.
+Rezoning requests should not be approved unless the net impacts on public facilities are positive, or unless the negative impacts can be adequately addressed through proffered sorcontributions or some other means.
+A request for rezoning may also be turned down even though all fiscal impacts appear to be addressed.
 If there are other impacts which are not addressed by the rezoning application, or if the request does not conform to this plan, a similar method should be developed for determining the impacts of proposed developments on transportation systems and other public facilities.

 The Capital Improvements Plan (CIP) is the community's plan for public facilities.
 It provides a list of projects planned for five years and is updated each year as projects are completed and new projects added.
-The scheduling of projects needs to be coordinated with plans for development contained in the Comprehensive Plan.
-The Capital Improvements Plan helps to guide development, to achieve the most efficient use of funds, and to maintain a stable financial program.
+The scheduling of projects needs to be coordinated with plans for development contained in the 2035 Comprehensive Plan.
+The Capital Improvements PlanCIP helps to guide development, to achieve the most efficient use of funds, and to maintain a stable financial program.
 The Comprehensive Plan may be used as a tool to aid in determining priorities among projects, for estimating required funding, and for scheduling projects.
-Adopted annually, the Capital Improvements Plan becomes part of the 2030 Comprehensive Plan.
+Adopted annually, the Capital Improvements Plan.

-Frederick County continues to be at the forefront in its utilization of the various planning tools enabled by the Code of Virginia.
+Frederick County continues to be at the forefront in its utilization of the various planning toolsshould continue developing the tools necessary to carry its vision into the future as enabled by the Code of Virginia.